-Join Patrick Royal for an in-depth discussion in this video Introducing SOAP and SOAP toolkits, part of Building Web Services with Java EE.
+Join Patrick Royal for an in-depth discussion in this video Introducing SOAP and SOAP toolkits, part of Java EE: Web Services.

 In this video, I'm going to describe the functions and uses of simple object access protocol or SOAP.
 This is an XML based protocol that enables the user to exchange information via various other protocols most notably HTTP.
 This protocol is closely related to WSDL because most WSDL documents are based on SOAP.
 WSDL documents refer to SOAP protocols as part of their bindings.
 This determines in which format and under what encodings the message is transferred.

 SOAP also holds important information like the location of the recipient and the metadata for the message.
 But why should we use SOAP?
 What makes SOAP different from the other types of internet communication between programs?
 To explore these questions, we should compare soap with the other major communications protocol, remote procedure calls or RPC.
 These are commonly used to communicate between objects over a distributed component object model, wherein network computers can communicate between a series of software components.

 Another common standard used is the common object request broker architecture.
 RPCs well for these two functions, because they are primarily meant to run on computers within a small well defined network, such as a computing cluster.
 RPCs don't work as well on HTTP messages because they were not designed with compatibility and security in mind.
 Firewalls and PROXY servers usually block RPCs due to their security risks.
 And not all computers can run all RPCs without substantial modification.